geudde/attic-chest/pages/01.attic-chest/01.transcription/docs.md

 **Spelling:** Wherever practical, variant spellings have been replaced with modern equivalents, even where authors have shown a preference for spellings that emphasize rhyme, e.g., ‘soul → controul’ or ‘loud → croud’.
 Spelling now considered American (e.g. ‘humor’, ‘favor’) has been preserved.

-**Capitalization:** Most Attic Chest contributors were prolific but erratic in their capitalization of nouns.
+**Capitalization:** Attic Chest contributors were prolific but erratic in their capitalization of nouns.
 The same word can be found capitalized in one line and not in another.
 Adjectives are often capitalized whilst the nouns they modify are not.
 Where consistent capitalization is used for emphasis, this has been retained.
 Otherwise, capitalization has been modified to reflect modern usage.

-**Punctuation:** Logical punctuation was of minor concern to most Attic Chest contributors, as evinced by the proliferation of redundant commas and dashes.
+**Punctuation:** Logical punctuation was of minor concern to most Attic Chest contributors, as evinced by the plethora of redundant commas and dashes.
 Quotation marks are sometimes used to indicate direct speech, but in a manner unfamiliar to a modern reader.
 An attempt has been made to standardize such punctuation in accordance with modern practice.

 **Annotations:** Some contributions are annotated in pencil, usually in William Porden’s hand.
 Examples of such annotations are sequential numbering and titles.
 Eleanor Anne Porden often noted acceptance of contributions, or the date on which they were to be read.
 Notes that add significant information have been formatted in an orange sans-serif typeface, thus: